Posted by Gaye Kiel on | Comments Off on The Nuances of Printing on Plastic with Inkjet Printing

 Unlock the Future of Advanced Adhesive Applications With Helidyne

-The HeliDyne system by 3DT LLC is the peak of surface treatment technology, raising the bar for reliability, efficiency, and effectiveness in foam adhesive solutions.
-Our innovative technique improves adhesive properties in polymer panels, foam sheets, and various substrates, showing our dedication to excellence and leadership in the industry.
+The HeliDyne system by 3DT LLC is the peak of surface treatment technology, raising the bar for reliability, efficiency, and effectiveness in foam adhesive solutions and more.
+Our innovative technique improves adhesive properties on polymer panels, foam sheets, and various other substrates.

 Contact us today for a detailed consultation on using the HeliDyne system for your adhesive foam surface treatment needs or to discover our full range of surface treatment solutions.
 You can also visit our HeliDyne product page to learn more about the system’s specifics.
 With over three decades of experience, we are confident in helping you find the perfect solution for your business needs.